 RPB Physician-Scientist Awards promote the clinical and/or basic science research of clinicians.
 The award, $300,000, is payable in two (2) payments, $150,000 per payment upon approval of a 14-month substantive progress report.
-Up to three (3) Physician-Scientist Awards will be given in two (2) categories.
-RPB is partnering with The Mary Tyler Moore Vision Initiative to co-fund one (1) award.
-Up to two (2) additional awards will be funded by RPB.
+Awards will be given in three (3) categories.
+RPB is partnering with Mary Tyler Moore Vision Initiative to co-fund one (1) award.

 > The RPB Physician-Scientist Award will not have a specific scientific focus and is open to any topic within vision research.